VRM1/GPT2FromScratch/readme.md

 ## Zero-Shot Learning

-This implementation demonstrates GPT-2's zero-shot learning capabilities by training on examples formatted as:

-- Translation: `French: [text] English: [translation]`
-- Sentiment: `Review: [text] Sentiment: [Positive/Negative]`
+In the original paper "Language Models are Unsupervised Multitask Learners," the authors demonstrated that GPT-2 can perform multiple tasks without explicit supervision by simply pretraining on a large, diverse corpus of web text (WebText).

+This implementation takes a more focused approach due to computational constraints.
+Instead of training on a massive general corpus, we simulate the multitask learning capability by:

+1. Combining two specific datasets (translation and sentiment analysis)
+2. Formatting the examples with task-specific prompts
+3. Training the model to recognize these patterns during pretraining

-At inference time, the model can complete these patterns without task-specific fine-tuning, showing how language models can perform multiple tasks with appropriate prompting.
+At inference time, the model can complete these patterns without task-specific fine-tuning, showing how language models can perform multiple tasks with appropriate prompting, even when trained on a smaller, more focused dataset.

 ## Results